Are Alliums Deer Resistant

 Will Alliums Come Back After Deer Eat Them?

-On the very remote chance that deer eat parts of your alliums, there is no danger that the plant will be permanently injured.
-The bloom may be eaten for the season, but as long as the bulb is left intact, the allium will survive to bloom again next year.
+On the remote chance that deer eat parts of your alliums, there is no danger that the plant will be permanently injured.
+The blooms may be gone for the season, but as long as the bulb is left intact, the allium will survive to bloom again next year.
 An application of bone meal or pre-mixed bulb fertilizer will give the bulbs a boost, making them stronger for the next season.

 allium-serendipity-planting.jpg